Harmonizing sensitive data exchange and double-spending prevention through blockchain and digital wallets: The case of e-prescription management: Conclusion

+To solve the challenges of harmonizing sensitive data exchange and double-spending prevention, we study the case of \acp{e-prescription} and design and implement a decentralized \ac{e-prescription} management system using blockchain technology and \ac{SSI} digital wallets.
+We evaluate the proposed system along requirements derived from a literature review.
+Thus, we contribute a generic design as well as an illustrative implementation of an \ac{e-prescription} management system.
+The findings deduced from our evaluation offer insights into the opportunities and remaining challenges regarding the development of decentralized systems dealing with sensitive data and business-logic that involves multiple stakeholders.
+Our design and implementation also aid practitioners in developing systems beyond the health sector with similar requirements.
+We conclude the paper by identifying our work's limitations as well as highlighting opportunities for future applications and research.

+During implementation, we experienced technical limitations, which allow us to derive several promising avenues for future research.
+First, to date credential delegation mechanisms that allows a patient to forward their \ac{e-prescription} \ac{VC} (including the spending key) to another user as proposed by~\citet{camenisch2017delegation} are not integrated in common \ac{SSI} frameworks.
+This feature is desirable as proxies are of particular importance in the healthcare sector, e.g., in the case of old age or severe illness.
 The missing functionality of credential delegation also implies that certificate chains are currently not supported in our prototype.
-As a result, if a doctor wanted to delegate the issuance of \ac{e-prescription} \acp{VC} to their employees, these would currently need their own public \ac{DID} and credential definition on the Indy blockchain to be individually recognized by pharmacies as trusted issuers of \acp{e-prescription}, and their own prescription smart contract.
+On the one hand, credential chains would allow to limit the type of medicines that a doctor may prescribe and thus solve on of the possible threats to our system (see thread E - elevation of privileges).
+As such, regulatory bodies could issue a \ac{VC} to doctors authorizing the issuance of certain medicine.
+In turn, doctors could then issue the~\ac{e-prescription} \ac{VC} accompanied by a delegated version of their \ac{VC}, thus proving their authority to prescribe the corresponding medical.
+On the other hand, credential delegation would simplify the delegation of tasks in a surgery or to fetch a medical on a pharmacy on behalf of the recipient.
+For instance, if a doctor wanted to delegate the issuance of \ac{e-prescription} \acp{VC} to their employees, these would currently need their own public \ac{DID} and credential definition to be individually recognized by pharmacies as trusted issuers of \acp{e-prescription}, and their own prescription smart contract.
 The support of certificate chains and delegation in \ac{SSI} could make such a system substantially easier to implement, govern, and scale.
-A delegation mechanism for the \ac{e-prescription} smart contract is also not yet implemented, but could easily be included, for example by adding a method that allows the \emph{admin} to add further public keys whose controllers are allowed to create new tokens.
+Furthermore, complexity may be reduced by reproducing the proposed concept with only one blockchain as soon as the respective tools and frameworks are available.

+Second, as our security analysis showed, further investigations are required on whether the revocation registry can be stored on a blockchain from a regulatory perspective or whether it should be held in central databases.
+While we aimed to comply with the current \ac{GDPR} policies through the cryptographic accumulator-based design of revocation registries, we suggest a more thorough evaluation with legal experts and extending the regulations under considerations to \ac{CCPA} or \ac{HIPAA}.